mitudinh12/metrotrivia-java-android/README.md

   <img src="screenshots/game-end-activity.png" width="150">
   <img src="screenshots/profile-screen.png" width="150">
 </p>

-# Metrotrivia - A Java & Android project

 ## A school project to learn how to develop an Android application from scratch using Java.